jack80342/ShadowsocksX-NG/README.md

 - [ ] Embed the http proxy server [privoxy](http://www.privoxy.org/), [get it](https://homebrew.bintray.com/bottles/privoxy-3.0.26.sierra.bottle.tar.gz).
 - [ ] ACL mode support [Shadowsocks ACL](https://github.com/shadowsocksr/shadowsocksr-libev/tree/master/acl)

-## Know Issue
-Solved [Issue 1.]() Auto PAC & White list is not working on macOS 10.12 Serria because system proxy not allow [file:///](file:///) protocol.
-[Issue 2.]() The net speed is how ever have some problem with macOS 10.12, welcome logs from all users.

 ## License

 The project is released under the terms of GPLv3.